TheOddlySeagull/Seagull-Survival-Structure-Pack/README.md

 ## Contact
 <br>

-You can contact me on Discord: TheOddlySeagull#2000
+You can contact me on Discord: TheOddlySeagull